Tullus Hostilius: Myth

 As with those of all the early kings of Rome, the events ascribed to the reign of Tullus Hostilius are treated with scepticism by modern historians.
 Part of this is due to obvious flaws in the literary tradition describing the kings: much like the confusion the Ancients exhibited in attributing identical accomplishments to both Tarquinius Priscus and Tarquinius Superbus, the accomplishments of Tullus Hostilius are thought by many scholars to be rhetorical doublet of those of Romulus.
 Both are brought up among shepherds, carry on war against Fidenae and Veii, double the number of citizens, and organize the army.
 Additionally, Tullus Hostilius' warlike and ferocious character seems to be little more than a contrasting stereotype to that of the peaceable, devout Numa Pompilius; the first Roman annalists may merely have imputed aggressive qualities to Hostilius by naively parsing his gentile name (Hostilius meaning "hostile" in Latin).

 Hostilius was probably a historical figure, however, in the strict sense that a man bearing the name Tullus Hostilius likely reigned as king in Rome.
-The most compelling evidence is his name: "Tullus" is a unique praenomen in Roman culture, and his gentile name is obscure and linguistically archaic enough to rule out the possibility that he was a crude later invention.
+The most compelling evidence is his name: "Tullus" is an unusual praenomen in Roman culture, and his gentile name was too unimportant in later times to have been inserted for the purpose of glorifying one of the great houses of the Roman Republic.

+Dominique Briquel proposes that Livy was historicizing an ancient pattern of Indo-European legend, in which a single violent figure is followed by a single peacemaker, in this case Ancus Marcius.
+More mythological examples of this legend involve Jupiter and Mars, Odin and Týr, and Indra and Mitra.

-Death of Tullus Hostilius
+Death

 According to Livy, Tullus paid little heed to religious observances during his reign, thinking them unworthy of a king's attention.
 However, at the close of his reign, Rome was affected by a series of prophecies including a shower of stones on the Alban Mount (in response to which a public religious festival of nine days was held – a novendialis), a loud voice was heard on the summit of the mount complaining that the Albans had failed to show devotion to their former gods, and a pestilence struck in Rome.
 King Tullus became ill and was filled with superstition.
 He reviewed the commentaries of Numa Pompilius and attempted to carry out sacrifices recommended by him.
 However, Tullus did not undertake the ceremony to Jupiter Elicius correctly, and both he and his house were struck by lightning and reduced to ashes as a result of the anger of Jupiter.

 There are two stories concerning the death of Tullus Hostilius and his family.
 The first is that his house was hit by lightning and burned to the ground with no survivors.
 The second is that Ancus Marcius and some of his followers went to Tullus Hostilius's home with swords hidden under their robes.
 Once inside the home, the party killed Tullus, his family, and their servants and razed the property to ensure there would be no heir to the throne.